White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 - Less ideal: Rose (doesn't match visually)

-Yellow gold:
+Yellow pieces:

 - Best: Yellow